Read the full briefing here.

 Find the full briefing here.

-This briefing is part of a forthcoming series on the gendered impacts of IMF policy, examining the Fund’s policy advice and conditionalities in the context of resource mobilisation, labour market participation and flexibilisation and government expenditure.
-These studies will be released as a compendium in summer 2017.
+This briefing is part of a series on the gendered impacts of IMF policy, examining the Fund’s policy advice and conditionalities in the context of resource mobilisation, labour market participation and flexibilisation and government expenditure.
+These studies are part of a compendium released in October 2017.
 It has been produced as part of the Gender Equality and Macroeconomics project, a joint project of the Bretton Woods Project and the Gender and Development Network.